← Back to all posts

 Better an Honest Maybe Than a Lying Yes

-A "Maybe" is honest data.
-It tells me: "I am interested, but there is a blocker."
-A non-response is nothing.
-With a "Maybe," I know they have seen the invite.
-I know they care enough to respond.
-I have a line of communication open.
+A Maybe is honest data.
+It says "I'm interested, but something is in the way," which is far more than a non-response gives you.
+When someone taps it, I know they saw the invite, I know they care enough to answer, and I've got a line of communication open.

-Turning "Maybes" into "Yeses"
+Turning Maybes into Yeses

-Last week, I was planning a surprise party for my wife.
-I had 12 people in the "Maybe" column three days before the event.
+Last week I was planning a surprise party for my wife, and three days out I still had 12 people sitting on Maybe.
 I needed to order the food.
+The old way meant copy-pasting the same text to 12 different people.

 "Hey, are you coming?
 Need to know for food."